Preparing for SOC 2: A Readiness Guide

 Organizing Your Evidence Library

-Organize it by Trust Service Criterion, by control, or by time period, whatever makes sense for your business.
+Organize it by Trust Service Criterion, by control, or by time period.
 Include your policies and procedures, your evidence of control operation, your access reviews, your change logs, your incident reports, your vulnerability assessments, your disaster recovery test results, and everything else that proves you do what you claim.
-When the auditor shows up, the audit trail and evidence library should be ready to go.
+When the auditor shows up, the audit trail and evidence library should be ready.
 The auditor should be able to point to a control and you should be able to say "here's our policy, here's evidence we're following it, here's the log showing it happened."

 The evidence library is also useful for you.
 As you prepare, it becomes clear very quickly what you're missing.
 If you create an evidence tracker and realize you have no documentation of incident responses for the past year, you know you have work to do before the audit.
 That's exactly the situation where you want to discover gaps during preparation, not when the auditor is testing.